TranPhucVinh/Raspberry-Pi-GNU/Environment/Install and config.md

 In Ubuntu 16.04, install ``rpi-imager``: ``snap install rpi-imager``

 After successfully installed, run command ``rpi-imager``.
-Desktop app ``rpi-imager`` will appear, then choose the OS to install to the SD card.
+Desktop app ``rpi-imager`` will appear, then choose the OS wished to flashed.
+However, it will fail to flash the OS into the SD card after writting 100%.

 # First time boot